SeJV/ComparisonRLapproaches/experiments/README.md

 # Experiments

-Methods can be compared with each other in their training behaviour.
+Agents can be compared with each other in their training behaviour, or show, that the implementation is working as intended.

-In general, all experiments follow the same structure:
+In general, experiments follow this structure:

 ```python
 from environments import DiscreteEnv